EconPapers

 Transition to green technology along the supply chain

-Philippe Aghion, Lint Barrage, David Hemous and Ernest Liu
+Philippe Aghion, Lint Barrage, Eric Donald, David Hemous and Ernest Liu

 No 450, ECON - Working Papers from Department of Economics - University of Zurich

 Abstract: We analyze a model of green technological transition along a supply chain.
-In each layer, a good is produced with a dirty technology, or, if the required “electrification” innovation has occurred, with a clean technology which uses the immediate upstream good.
-We show that the economy is characterized by a single equilibrium but multiple steady-states, and that even in the presence of Pigouvian environmental taxation, a targeted industrial policy is generally necessary to implement the social optimum.
-We also show that: (i) small, targeted, industrial policy may bring large welfare gains; (ii) a government which is constrained to focus its subsidies to electrification on one particular sector, should primarily target downstream sectors; (iii) when extending the model so as to allow for supply chains also for the dirty technology, overinvesting in electrication in the wrong upstream branch may derail the overall transition towards electrication downstream.
-Finally, we illustrate our model with a calibration to decarbonization of global iron and steel production via hydrogen direct reduction, and show that, absent industrial policy, the economy can get stuck in a “wrong” steady-state with CO2 emissions vastly above the social optimum even with a carbon price in place.
+The model generates a unique equilibrium for given initial conditions but multiple steadystates.
+We show that: (i) even in the presence of Pigouvian environmental taxation, targeted sectoral subsidies are generally necessary to implement the social optimum; (ii) small, targeted industrial policy may bring large welfare gains; (iii) a government which is unable to subsidize greenification in more than one sector or price carbon at its true social cost should primarily target downstream sectors; (iv) overinvesting in greenification in the wrong upstream branch may derail the overall transition towards greenification.
+Finally, we calibrate our model to decarbonization of heavy duty transportation (trucking, aviation, etc.) via hydrogen.
+We find that, absent industrial policy, the economy can get stuck in the “wrong” steady-state with CO2 emissions vastly above the social optimum even with a Pigouvian carbon price in place.

 New Economics Papers: this item is included in nep-ene, nep-env, nep-ino, nep-ipr and nep-res